 Highlights

-The permanent exhibition of the Gutenberg Museum hosts a wealth of unique treasures and exciting stories.
-You should not miss out on these highlights.
+The permanent exhibition is rich in treasures and stories.
+You should definitely not miss it!

 1. The Gutenberg Bibles in the vault